How to Make a DIY Color Block Cutting Board

 I have been loving this both to serve snacks on and to display on our dining room wall!

-Thank you all so, so much for checking out my project this month.
+Thank you all so, so much for checking out my project this month, a DIY color block cutting board.
 I welcome you all to stop by Number Fifty-Three and say hello!

 If you liked this post you may also like…